 First of all lets understand few important terms.
 We can start with regression.
 When speaking of linear regression we try to find best fitting line through given points.
 In other words we need to find optimal linear equation to fit given data points.
 This is a supervised learning problem when we have set of data pairs that can be plot on x-y axis.
 I understand, theory is boring thing, even for me, so lets move to practical example and learn by solving some problem.

-Right away in excel we can additionally do some analysis.
-For this we need to click on excel chart then go to appeared DESIGN tab and select Add Chart Element and select Trend Line -> Linear.
+Right away in excel, we can additionally do some analysis.
+For this we need to click on the excel chart then go to appeared DESIGN tab and select Add Chart Element and select Trend Line -> Linear.

 y = 0.2119x-0.3091

 What does this mean practically.
 We have learned two linear formula coefficients 0.2119 and 0.3091 that can be used to predict cricket chirp frequency at any given temperature.
 For instance we can take any temperature from the range and even out of it and calculate the chirp/sec value.
 As example lets take temperature 85F according to formula we get

 y = 0.2119 · 85 – 0.3091 = 17.7Hz.